Puma Energy: Ownership

 Trafigura is Puma Energy's biggest shareholder, with a 96% stake.
 The remaining minority shares are owned by private shareholders.

 In December 2012, the Financial Times reported that Trafigura had designated 2014 as the 'earliest' date for a public offering of Puma Energy, with London the most likely market.
-A Reuters article that week quoted a company statement saying that Puma Energy was "well funded by its existing shareholders" and had "no immediate needs to go to the public markets" and that an IPO was "one of various options at some point in the future".

 Sports sponsorships

-Puma Energy sponsors a number of sporting events in Africa including the Zambia International Rally.
+Puma Energy has in the past sponsored a number of sporting events in Africa including the Zambia International Rally.
 In 2012 the firm sponsored the Malawi Open Tennis Championship.
-In 2012, the firm joined forces with an insurance company Madison General to sponsor Zambian national rally champion Mohammed Essa.
-The two firms renewed their sponsorship of Essa in February 2013.
+In 2012, the firm partnered with the Madison General insurance company to sponsor Zambia's National Rally Champion Mohammed Essa.

+Most recently, in 2025, Puma Energy entered into a local partnership with the South American Football Confederation (CONMEBOL), becoming a partner of the annual CONMEBOL Libertadores and CONMEBOL Sudamericana competitions.